mirzaipatrik/Bayesian_HMM/README.md

-# Bayesian HMM in Julia -- A quick overview
+# Bayesian HMMs in Julia -- A quick overview

 ### Author: Patrik Mirzai